pgharts/trusty-reorder-extension/README.md

 4) Restart your server and edit the order of the pages from the admin interface.
 To bypass the ordering system simply supply a "by" option to the finder tags.

-== Compatibility
-The 0.7.1 tag is compatible with Radiant 0.7.1.
-Edge is currently compatible with Radiant 0.9.0RC1.